List of assets owned by AMC Networks

-AMC Networks. is an American mass media and entertainment corporation headquartered in 11 Penn Plaza, New York City.
+AMC Global Media. is an American mass media and entertainment corporation headquartered in 11 Penn Plaza, New York City.
 The company owns and operates the AMC cable channel, BBC America, IFC, Sundance TV, and We TV.
 It also owns the art house movie theater IFC Center in New York City; the independent film companies IFC Films and RLJE Films, the anime licensor Sentai Filmworks, the premium subscription streaming services AMC+, IFC Films Unlimited, Acorn TV, Allblk, Shudder, Sundance Now, Philo, and Hidive, and a minority interest in the Canadian production studio Shaftesbury Films.

-This is a list of assets owned by AMC Networks.
+This is a list of assets owned by AMC Global Media.

 Assets

 Italic text indicates joint ventures.
 BritBox is an exception, as AMC only owns part of its American operations.
 It is a joint venture between the BBC and ITV plc outside the US.